-- Topography: Explanation of how the topography of the site has affected the design of the proposed scheme. - Current land uses: Explanation of any change of use of land and how it will affect the appearance of the landscape or adjoining land uses - Existing trees, hedges, woodland blocks and belt - Water bodies and ditches: Explanation of the effect of the proposed development on reservoirs, watercourses, ponds etc. that are important for site drainage and wildlife habitat. - Man-made features: Consideration should be given to any existing visually intrusive man-made features - Views: Identify key views from the surrounding area to the development site.
+- Topography: Explanation of how the topography of the site has affected the design of the proposed scheme. - Current land uses: Explanation of any change of use of land and how it will affect the appearance of the landscape or adjoining land uses - Existing trees, hedges, woodland blocks, and belt - Water bodies and ditches: Explanation of the effect of the proposed development on reservoirs, watercourses, ponds etc. that are important for site drainage and wildlife habitat. - Man-made features: Consideration should be given to any existing visually intrusive man-made features - Views: Identify key views from the surrounding area to the development site.
 Explain how the proposed development will be likely to be visible from and/or alter these views.
-This should include any changes to boundary treatments, access or vegetation.
-Consideration should be given as to whether the proposed development is likely to be visible from surrounding areas where there currently no views.
+This should include any changes to boundary treatments, access, or vegetation.
+Consideration should be given as to whether the proposed development is likely to be visible from surrounding areas where there currently are no views.
 Photos of the site from key views should be provided.
 These should include existing views and views with the proposed development super-imposed. - Landscape Character: Where the proposal is located within open countryside or a small settlement, describe the landscape character of the application site and adjacent surroundings.
 Provide an analysis of the key landscape features and special qualities of the area.
 Include details of any historic pattern of field boundaries, woodlands and/or settlements in the surrounding area. - Settlement Character: Where the proposal is located within or adjacent to an existing settlement, describe the character of the settlement.
 This should include the type of settlement (town, village or hamlet), the predominant type of building (terraced, detached, single or two storey, architectural style, age and typical building materials).
-Provide an explanation of the effect of the proposal on key views to the wider landscape from the settlement together with the effect of the proposal on local landmarks or any approach roads, gateways and footways to the settlement. - Habitat Character: Where the proposal is located on land or is adjacent to land that could provide priority habitats for wildlife (this may include unimproved upland, moorland, coastal wetland or limestone pavement), describe the effect the proposal may have upon the habitat character, together with any mitigation. - Heritage Assets: Where the development is located within or adjacent to a heritage asset (listed buildings, scheduled monuments, conservation areas and registered parks and gardens), describe the effect the proposal may have upon any heritage assets. - Non-designated heritage assets: These may include above and below ground archaeology.
+Provide an explanation of the effect of the proposal on key views to the wider landscape from the settlement together with the effect of the proposal on local landmarks or any approach roads, gateways, and footways to the settlement. - Habitat Character: Where the proposal is located on land or is adjacent to land that could provide priority habitats for wildlife (this may include unimproved upland, moorland, coastal wetland, or limestone pavement), describe the effect the proposal may have upon the habitat character, together with any mitigation. - Heritage Assets: Where the development is located within or adjacent to a heritage asset (listed buildings, scheduled monuments, conservation areas and registered parks and gardens), describe the effect the proposal may have upon any heritage assets. - Historic Landscapes: This will relate to landscapes such as gardens, parks, parklands, and cemeteries with the statement providing an understanding as to whether the principle of development is appropriate in that location, what mitigation and adaptation measures are possible to protect landscape character and what opportunities there are to enhance landscape character and connectivity.

+Non-designated heritage assets: These may include above and below ground archaeology.
 Buildings, land or features with a historic, architectural community or archaeological interest can be considered as heritage assets, even if they are not nationally designated.
 Archaeological interest may apply to heritage assets, whether designated or not, when the development and history of a building may only be revealed through archaeological investigation, when modern features and additions are removed.

-21. Landscaping Scheme (Hard and Soft Landscaping)
+25. Landscaping Scheme (Hard and Soft Landscaping)

-Where extensive hard or soft landscaping is proposed.
+Where hard or soft landscaping is proposed.
 In a number of cases these can be dealt with by way of a planning condition once planning permission has been granted.
 However, if a scheme is particularly sensitive from either an ecological or visual point of view, then these may be required at the validation stage.